theoliverlear/Style-Guide/Style Guide/Introduction.md

 Checking for outliers and how to add that to program without confusing boilerplate (separation, perhaps a (static?)
 Utilities class)

+classes like relationships and how these relationships should work for different kinds of concepts

 the anatomy of a comment, the scope implied by a comment, block vs inline comments (when and why) when to have a new variable -- a new idea or concept, a new use case, general test naming structure, use common pracice of variables and methods testThing